 Catholics will most often be baptized as infants—when a baby is baptized the parents and godparents speak for the child, expressing the desire for baptism.
 Infant baptism emphasizes Christ’s desire to “let the little ones come to me” and emphasizes the important role of family and community in our life of faith.

 First time parents (new and expecting) are required to attend a baptismal preparation session.
-This session is held monthly and you can register for an upcoming session at tinyurl.com/baptismprep.
+This session is held monthly and you can register for an upcoming session at tinyurl.com/BaptismPrepMKE.
 At this session we walk through the rite of baptism and lay out the process for scheduling a baptism within our family of parishes.
-If you have any questions, please contact Rachel McGrew, Our Lady of Divine Providence Family Ministry Coordinator, at firstname.lastname@example.org or call 414-962-2443 x19.
-If you are unable to make a Monday night work, you may contact Rachel to set up an individual meeting.
+If you have any questions, please contact the parish office at 414-271-6577 or Anh Clausen, Director of Family Ministry and Religious Formation, at email@example.com or 414-962-2443.

 Some people are also baptized as adults through a special process called the Rite of Christian Initiation of Adults (RCIA).
 This process invites us to grow in love with Jesus Christ and to follow Him as a disciple within a community of faith.

 Typically, RCIA runs from September through May, with initiation celebrated as part of the Easter Vigil.
-Adults interested in the RCIA process should contact our Director of Adult Formation, Chad Griesel, at 414-271-6180 or email@example.com.
+Adults interested in the RCIA process should contact our Pastoral Associate, Chad Griesel, at 414-271-6577 or firstname.lastname@example.org.

 “Now when the apostles at Jerusalem heard that Samaria had received the word of God, they sent to them Peter and John, who came down and prayed for them that they might receive the Holy Spirit; for it had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus.
 Then they laid their hands on them and they received the Holy Spirit” (Acts 8:14-17).